 If you've committed to paying the buyer's agent fee in a document like a signed purchase and sale agreement, you're legally bound to fulfill this obligation.
 Refusing to do so could lead to contract breaches and potential lawsuits.

 For example, in South Carolina, sellers previously indicated the compensation for the buyer's agency in the contract under "3.
 Compensation to Other Brokerages."
-This section outlined the seller's obligation to pay the buyer's agent.
+This section outlines the seller's obligation to pay the buyer's agent.

 In new contracts following the NAR settlement, a field allows sellers to cover a specific dollar amount of the buyer's transaction costs, including agent commission: